cdapio/hydrator-plugins/core-plugins/docs/SnapshotParquet-batchsource.md

 Properties
 ----------
-**name:** Name of the PartitionedFileSet to which records are written.
+**Dataset Name:** Name of the PartitionedFileSet to read from.
 If it doesn't exist, it will be created.
 (Macro-enabled)

-**schema:** The Parquet schema of the record being written to the sink as a JSON object.

-**basePath:** Base path for the PartitionedFileSet.
+**Snapshot Base Path:** Base path for the PartitionedFileSet.
 Defaults to the name of the dataset.
 (Macro-enabled)

-**fileProperties:** Advanced feature to specify any additional properties that should be used with the sink, specified as a JSON object of string to string.
+**FileSet Properties:** Advanced feature to specify any additional properties that should be used with the source, specified as a JSON object of string to string.
 These properties are set on the dataset if one is created.
 The properties are also passed to the dataset at runtime as arguments.
 (Macro-enabled)

+**Schema:** The Parquet schema of the record being written to the sink as a JSON object.

 Example